Beware of False Prophets

 It was rumored by some of the old ladies in the neighborhood that the old man was actually the father of the child.
 Maybe so, but he fulfilled the duties of fatherhood by caring for the mother, providing for her needs, and doing what he could to give the baby a loving and caring family.
 Good for him!

 This, to me, is the way to prevent abortions.
 My experiences growing up in the post-Roe v.
 Wade environment lead me to believe that Almighty God ("Nature," if you prefer) has provided every unwanted unborn child with at least one alternate set of loving parents who don't have a child and desperately want one.
 With modern computer technology and social media communications, it should be relatively easy to promote ways to find each other and make everyone, including the Catholic bishops, happy.
 I have proposed a means of doing so since the last millennium.
 I outline it here.
 If anyone wants to discuss what to do about abortion with me, start by reading this.
-Maybe some concerned Catholic bishop could interest President Joe Biden in it!
+Maybe some concerned Catholic bishop could interest the President in it!

 As for Joe Biden, he is not really "the Catholic President."
 Like John F. Kennedy, he is "the Democratic President" who happens to be a Catholic.
 Like me, they took a sacred oath to "protect and defend the Constitution of the United States."
 Additionally, they were sworn to "faithfully execute the Office of President of the United States."
 These are objectively good things!
 If a Catholic can legitimately become President, he is also legitimately bound by this oath regardless of other considerations, including what other people, including clergy, think he should be doing or that he "is in the public eye."
 If religious leaders believe that a provision of the Constitution is immoral, it is they who have the obligation to change it, as adult citizens and those governed, by whose consent the law derives its legitimacy.
 But the President has a moral, as well as a legal, obligation to enforce the law. as interpreted by the Supreme Court, as it stands.